pluginsGLPI/mobile/README.md

 Plugin mobile for GLPI
 ======

 WARNING, This is an experimental plugin.
-Most of functions of glpi will not work with this.
+Most of glpi functions will not work with this.

 ![List of computer](/screenshots/0.84/computer_list.png "List of computer")